JakobHolkestadMolnes/IOT-Sound/README.md

 It's also important to note that there are multiple underlying protocols on the link and the physical layers, but we don't interact with them directly.

 ### Data simulation
+We did not get the microphone that could be used as a sensor, so we had to resort to simulating the data.
+Simulation can be run on an ESP32 microcontroller that is connected to the internet, additionally it can simply be run on a computer.

+**TODO insight into the simulation here**

 ### Data processing
+Sensor node packages measured data with the timestamp of the measurement in a CSV (comma-separated values) format.
+Like so: `30.205029,1669026612`, the first value is the loudness level in dB, the second one is a timestamp in Unix time.

+Data in this format is then captured by backend.
+It is there split by the comma, error checked, and both values are parsed.
+If everything is okay, the data is sent to the database.

 ### Visualization

+### Results and potential future work